mikilukasik/throttlewrap/README.md

 |statsPeriod|number|The number of milliseconds for which to keep the statistics for.
 If omitted, it will be determined by checking the conditions in the rules array

 ### The *rules* array
-An array of objects and/or functions describing when and how to adopt throttling.
+An array of objects and/or functions describing when and how to adapt throttling.
 While function rules give more flexibility, in most cases using object rules is more convenient.

 ### Object rules

 Each rule object needs to have two keys, *condition* and *action*.
-These will get processed after each finished call, where the conditon is met, the action will be taken.
+These will get processed after each finished call, where the condition is met, the action will be taken.
 #### Condition object
 Defines the condition on which the action is to be taken.
 Needs to have at least one of the below keys.
 If more keys are defined there will be an **AND** relation between the multiple conditions.
 In order to use an OR relation, please define them as separate rules.